 CAUTION!
 When mounting your compressor and/or adjusting the belt use caution.
 Mount by using the centerline of the oil fill plug as your guide.
 The compressor can ONLY be mounted inbetween the 9 to 3 positions.
 DO NOT mount inbetween the 4 to 8 positions.

-Do NOT tilt, shake or turn refrigerant can upside-down OR use a charging station to install refrigerant while the engine is running.
-Doing so will direct liquid refrigerant into the compressor piston chamber, causing damage to reed valves and/or pistons and/or other components, as
+Do NOT tilt, shake or turn refrigerant can upside-down OR use a charging station to install refrigerant while the engine is

 TROUBLESHOOTING GUIDE